SantoriniDave.com

 7. The Best Beach for Kids in Greece

 The single best beach in Greece is Elafonisi Beach in Crete.
 Magical and very kid-friendly.
 Other great beaches for families can be found in Naxos, Paros, Antiparos, Mykonos, Lesvos, Skiathos, Skopelos, Corfu, and Rhodes.
-Santorini has great swimming and unique beaches but since they’re composed of volcanic rock they get very hot in the mid-day sun.
+Santorini has great swimming and unique beaches but since they’re composed of volcanic rock they get very hot in the mid-day sun and aren’t really that kid-friendly.

 8. Greek Restaurants are Very Kid Friendly